 According to the American College of Allergy, Asthma and Immunology, “A 2011 study compared dust samples from homes with dog breeds reported to be hypoallergenic and those of homes with other dogs.
 The levels of dog allergen in homes with “hypoallergenic” dogs did not differ from the levels in homes with other breeds.”
 Owning a different type of dog apparently doesn’t make much of a difference in the level of allergens found in the home.

 When a person with pet allergies thinks about getting a dog of any kind, the potential for problems and the need for extra cleaning should be considered.
 It won’t be the fault of the pet if the situation doesn’t work out.
 If this happens, your pet is going to need a new home.
 Both long and short term responsibilities of pet owners need to be carefully considered.
-It is best if a healthcare provider is consulted if a new pet is being considered.
+If allergies are a possibility, a healthcare provider should be consulted.

 It is tempting to think that spending time with a puppy will demonstrate whether or not it’s ok to bring the puppy home but this is not true.
 Regardless of the breed, little puppies don’t produce as many allergens as adult dogs.
 For the most accurate trial run, there is no substitute for spending a couple of days with a similar adult dog of the same breed.